Frequently Asked Questions

 The maximum message size is 1,024 bytes.
 If necessary, this can be increased if you are using a paid pricing plan.

 - It's very simple.
 First, you need to learn about the Manifest.
 Once you have prepared a Manifest, go to the Developer Dashboard, create a new device type, upload its Manifest and wait for it to be approved by our team.
 Once your Manifest is approved, you can start integrating your app.
 Feel free to grab one of our SDKs.
-Once your device type is approved, you can immediately "publish" it and any user will be able to connect this device to ARTIK Cloud.
+Once your device type is approved, you can immediately "publish" it and any user will be able to connect this device to ARTIK cloud services.

 - My device type has not been approved.
 How can I test my application?